Here at Pigeonly, we’ve talked a lot about the many different options you have for keeping in touch with your incarcerated loved one, such as:

 (As a quick note, we used “John Smith” as our sample search term, and didn’t include any additional information.
 Obviously, this led to us being presented with a ton of results.

-So, like we said before, the more information you can provide about your incarcerated loved one, the more accurate your search results will be.)
+So, as we said before, the more information you can provide about your incarcerated loved one, the more accurate your search results will be.)

 Once you create an account, you’ll be able to choose which of Pigeonly’s services you wish to use before committing to a payment plan.